microsoft/hands-on-lab-acs-teams/docs/workshop.md

 > - Implement the `identifyUser` method to identify the user and return the Azure Communication Services user identifier.
 > - Use the `backend` object to check if the `email` of the user is already in the database
+> - If it doesn't exists, you have two options:
-> - If it's not stored, use the `createUserAndToken` method to create a user access token for chat and VOIP and store it in the database.
+>   - If the `upsert` option is set to `true`, create a new user access token for chat and VOIP and store it in the database.
+>   - If the `upsert` option is set to `false`, return `null`.
 > - Return the payload object defined in the method signature.

 </div>